Powerful quake rocks Turkey and Syria, kills more than 1,300

 The USGS said the quake was centered about 33 kilometers (20 miles) from Gaziantep.
 It was 18 kilometers (11 miles) deep.

-At least 912 people were killed in 10 Turkish provinces, with more than 5,400 injured, according to Turkey's president.
-The death toll in government-held areas of Syria climbed to 326 people, with some 1,000 injured, according to the Health Ministry.
-In rebel-held areas, at least 150 people were killed, according to the White Helmets, though the SAMS medical organization put the toll at 106; both said hundreds were hurt.
+More than 900 people were killed in 10 Turkish provinces, with more than 5,400 injured, according to Turkey's president.
+The death toll in government-held areas of Syria climbed over 330 people, with some 1,000 injured, according to the Health Ministry.
+In rebel-held areas, more than 200 people were killed, according to the White Helmets, though the SAMS medical organization put the toll at more than 135; both said hundreds were hurt.

-In Damascus, buildings shook and many people went down to the streets in fear.
-The quake jolted residents in Lebanon from beds, shaking buildings for about 40 seconds.
-Many residents of Beirut left their homes and took to the streets or drove in their cars away from buildings, terrorized by memories of the 2020 port explosion that wrecked a large portion of the city.

-Huseyin Yayman, a legislator from Turkey's Hatay province, said several of his family members were trapped under the rubble of their collapsed homes.
+Huseyin Yayman, a legislator from Turkey's Hatay province, said several of his family members were stuck under the rubble of their collapsed homes.

 “There are so many other people who are also trapped,” he told HaberTurk television by telephone.
 “There are so many buildings that have been damaged.
 People are on the streets.
 It’s raining, it’s winter.”

 Fraser reported from Ankara, Turkey.
-Associated Press writers Bassem Mroue and Kareem Chehayeb in Beirut contributed to this report.
+Associated Press writers Bassem Mroue and Kareem Chehayeb in Beirut and Kim Tong-hyung in Seoul, South Korea, contributed to this report.

 Credit: Uncredited